 - Act as a Media Gatekeeper.
 Media Relations Strategists must act as the gatekeeper between the client and the media at all times.
 The best public relations professionals value their relationships with the media first and foremost.
 They believe clients come and go, but the media stays.
 If you burn through those relationships with the media for a client who may or may not keep you retained, you ultimately will damage your reputation as a publicist.
 However, if you know and respect the rules and filter PR requests, journalists will want to keep working with you, and clients will learn over time that you know what you are doing.
 Hopefully, they will begin to understand why you say no to certain requests and will begin to trust your strategic media guidance on topics such as how to stay relevant to the media.
-If you are continually being pushed by a client to pitch stories you know are not newsworthy, it may be time to reevaluate the engagement.
+If you are continually pushed by a client to pitch stories you know are not newsworthy, it may be time to reevaluate the engagement.

 - Market Your Media Coverage.
-Promoting your earned media exposure and press mentions on social media is critical to amplify the value of the press placements for your business.
-Do not forget to share the media coverage on social media platforms including Facebook, Instagram, Twitter, LinkedIn and your blog.
+Promoting your earned media exposure and press mentions on social media is critical to amplifying the value of the press placements for your business.
+Do not forget to share the media coverage on social media platforms including Facebook, Instagram, Twitter, LinkedIn, and your blog.
 Journalists want to drive traffic to their articles.
 If they included your client in a story, return the favor by tweeting a link to the article and directing eyeballs to it.
 This small social media act of gratitude can go a long way in ensuring your client is used again as a source.
 Always extend the value of your media coverage through a strategic cross-channel digital marketing strategy.
 Being featured in the media is irrelevant if no one knows about it!

 IMPROVING MEDIA RELATIONS BEST PRACTICES